mbirth/ttrss_plugin-af_feedmod/README.md

 The **xpath** value is the actual Xpath-element to fetch from the linked page.
 Omit the leading `//` - they will get prepended automatically.

-If **type** was set to `xpath' there is an additional option **cleanup** available.
+If **type** was set to `xpath` there is an additional option **cleanup** available.
 Its an array of Xpath-elements (relative to the fetched node) to remove from the fetched node.
 Omit the leading `//` - they will get prepended automatically.

 **force_charset** allows to override automatic charset detection.
 If it is omitted, the charset will be parsed from the HTTP headers or loadHTML() will decide on its own.